 To receive the regulatory approvals necessary for the sale of our drug candidates, we or our licensees must demonstrate through preclinical studies and clinical trials that each drug candidate is safe and effective.
 If we or our licensees are unable to demonstrate that our drug candidates are safe and effective, our drug candidates will not receive regulatory approval and will not be marketed, which would result in a complete absence of product related revenue.
 The clinical trial process is complex and uncertain.
 Because of the cost and duration of clinical trials, we may decide to discontinue development of product candidates that are either unlikely to show good results in the trials or unlikely to help advance a product to the point of a meaningful collaboration.
 Positive results from preclinical studies and early clinical trials do not ensure positive results in clinical trials designed to permit application for regulatory approval, called pivotal clinical trials.
 We may suffer significant setbacks in pivotal clinical trials, even after earlier clinical trials show promising results.
 Any of our drug candidates may produce undesirable side effects in humans.
 These side effects could cause us or regulatory authorities to interrupt, delay or halt clinical trials of a drug candidate.
-These side effects could also result in the FDA or foreign regulatory authorities may suspend or terminate clinical trials at any time if we or they believe the trial participants face unacceptable health risks.
+These side effects could also result in the FDA or foreign regulatory authorities refusing to approve the drug candidate for any targeted indications.
+We, our licensees, the FDA or foreign regulatory authorities may suspend or terminate clinical trials at any time if we or they believe the trial participants face unacceptable health risks.
 Clinical trials may fail to demonstrate that our drug candidates are safe or effective.

 Clinical trials are lengthy and expensive.
 We or our licensees incur substantial expense for, and devote significant time to, preclinical testing and clinical trials, yet cannot be certain that the tests and trials will ever result in the commercial sale of a product.
 For example, clinical trials require adequate supplies of drug and sufficient patient enrollment.
 Delays in patient enrollment can result in increased costs and longer development times.
-Even if we or our licensees successfully complete clinical trials for our product candidates, our licensees might not file the required regulatory submissions in a timely manner and may not receive regulatory approval for the drug candidate.
+Even if we or our licensees successfully complete clinical trials for our product candidates, we or our licensees might not file the required regulatory submissions in a timely manner and may not receive regulatory approval for the drug candidate.